klange/bim/README.md

-# Bim - A Bad IMitation of Vi(m)
+# Bim - A Text Editor

 ![screenshot](docs/screenshot.png)

 Bim is a terminal text editor with syntax highlighting.

-Inspired by Vim and featuring similar mode-based editing, Bim was originally written for ToaruOS, but it has also been tested in Linux, Sortix, FreeBSD, and macOS.
+Inspired by Vim (one might say a Bad Imitation) and featuring similar mode-based editing, Bim was originally written for ToaruOS, but it has also been tested in Linux, Sortix, FreeBSD, and macOS.

 ## Goals / Purpose